priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "The taste of actual softies was a bit underwhelming"
     accommodation:
       name: "Radisson Hotel, Zirakpur Chandigarh"
+      location: "Radisson Hotel, Zirakpur Chandigarh"
+      rating: 2
-      notes: "Spacious rooms and comfortable.
+      review: "Spacious rooms and comfortable.
 Mixed service experience.
-Breakfast was not great when we turned up early morning, it got better later"
+Breakfast was not great when we turned up early morning, it got better later.
+Between Sakshi and Sahil, prefer Sakshi on front desk.
+Sahil was arrogant and apathetic.
+Ignored issues and was not great to talk to"
+    places_to_eat:
+      - name: "Old Pal Dabha"
+        location: "Old Pal Dhaba, Sector 28, Chandigarh"
+        comment: "Fantastic Non-Veg (Chicken, Mutton and Tandoori Roti)"
+      - name: "Softy Corner"
+        location: "Softy Corner, 87-88 Jan Marg, Chandigarh"
+        comment: "Options for snacks and ice cream.
+While we didn't like softy as much they are quite popular and can be checked out"
+      - name: "Ram Chaat Bhandar and other food joints"
+        location: "Ram Chaat Bhandar (Ambala wale), Chandigarh"
+        comment: "The whole block is foodie heaven and lot of options available"
+    additional_considerations: "Chandigarh is very well planned as a city.
+Fairly decent drivers, ample parking and lot of foodie joints.
+Prefer hotel in Chandigarh rather than Zirakpur"

   - day: 10
     title: "Chandigarh to Jispa - Into the Heart of the Himalayas – With a Worry Tucked In"